OBJECTIVE OF SORRY!: Be the first player to get all four of your pawns from the color corresponding START space to HOME.

 SORRY!: If you have a pawn at your start, you may put it on any legal space occupied by another player, bumping their pawn back to the START.
 This excludes HOME, START, and SAFETY ZONES.
 If you do not have a pawn on your START, or there are no legal spaces your opponent occupies for you to bump them out of, you lose your turn.

 Partner up!
 Red and Yellow are always partners, as are Green and Blue.
 Original rules apply.
 The first team to get all eight of their pawns home win!

-- Partners may bump their partner’s pawn in respect to the card drawn.
+- Partners may bump their partner’s pawn with respect to the card drawn.

 - SORRY!
 Cards are required to be used, even if it means sending your partner’s pawn back to the start.

-- 7’s may be spilt among all eight of a team’s pawns.
+- 7’s may be split among all eight of a team’s pawns.

 - Draw cards allow either partner’s pawns to enter the board.
 If a 2 is drawn, the second card may be used for either partner’s pawns.